Creating a Cluster Pool

 2. spec.baseDomain: A base domain for all clusters created in this pool.
 This is the domain for which you created a hosted zone when configuring the cloud platform account (see prerequisites).

 3. spec.imageSetRef: A reference to a ClusterImageSet in the cluster that determines the exact version of clusters created in the pool.
-ClusterImageSets are cluster-scoped resources and their manifests are present in clusters/hive/pools directory.
+ClusterImageSets are cluster-scoped resources and their manifests are present in clusters/hosted-mgmt/hive/pools directory.
 Either select one of the already available, or create a new one.
 DPTP maintains a set of ClusterImageSets that are regularly bumped to most recent released OCP versions.

 4. spec.installConfigSecretTemplateRef: a reference to a Secret that serves as an installation config template.
 See the below section for more information.